plchagnon/2023---Amy-Green-roofs-Sweden/Microbiome/README.md

 - Sequence trimming (upon visual inspection of median quality scores ~base position): it was decided to trim fwd reads at 250bp and rev reads at 200 bp
 - Not allowing any indeterminate base pair (N)

-Then follows error learnin and sample inference, after which paired-reads are merged together.
-Chimeras are then inferred using the "consensus" method, and ta
+Then follows error learning and sample inference, after which paired-reads are merged together.
+Chimeras are then inferred using the "consensus" method, and taxonomy assignment using UNITE [version = 9.0].
+All these steps were submitted to a computer cluster (Compute Canada) via SLURM, using the following [bash script](./Rjob.sh).

+*** Because this bioinformatic pipeline has been applied to a whole run of ITS sequencing, including not only the samples for this project but also other samples from another project (Coralie's project on *Lonicera maackii*), we had to run [this little code chunk](./Filtering%20Amy's%20samples%20only.R) to only keep for downstream analyses the samples belong to this project.

+We thus ended up with [this particular ``.RData`` file](./Amy_ITS.RData), which contains only two objects:

+- ``comm`` : A metacommunity, i.e. sites $\times$ species (fungi) matrix
+- ``taxa``: A taxonomy for the fungi found in ``comm`` (i.e., columns)

+<br> These objects along with site properties and vegetation data, will be the core of downstream analyses.
 <br><br>

 # Prokaryotes (16S)